gdanko/pstree/README.md

 - Show CPU utilization percentage (`--cpu`)
 - Show memory usage in MiB (`--memory`)
 - Show thread count for each process (`--threads`)
-- Hide threads in compact mode, showing only processes (`--hide-threads`)
+- Hide threads, showing only processes on Linux systems (`--hide-threads`)

 ### Filtering and Selection
 - Filter by process ID (`--pid`)